desicochrane/data-science-masters/README.md

 * Block 0 - High school math
 * Block 1 - College math
-* Block 2 - Computational linear algebra and statistics, and introduction to artificial intelligence and introduction to machine learning
+* Block 2 - Computation and Algorithms
-* Block 3 - Algorithms and Deep Learning
+* Block 3 - Artificial Intelligence and Machine Learning
-* ...
+* Block 4 - Deep Learning and Cryptography
+* Block 5 - NLP and Computer Vision

 It is recommended to look ahead so long as the general trend is that of finishing earlier blocks before later blocks.